ansible-collections/ibm_zos_cics/docs/source/modules/local_request_queue.rst

     \ :literal:`initial`\  will create the local request queue data set if it does not already exist, and empty it of all existing records.

-    \ :literal:`warm`\  will retain an existing LRQ data set in its current state.
+    \ :literal:`warm`\  will retain an existing local request queue data set in its current state.